Hunger Hormones | Ghrelin | Leptin | NPY | PYY | GLP-1 | CCK | Regulate Appetite | Control Hunger | Increase Satiety | Conclusion | FAQ | Studies

 Hunger is not a bad feeling per se.
-Instead, hunger and satiety are standard physiological signals that keep us alive and contribute to the body’s optimal functioning.
+Instead, hunger and satiety are standard physiological signals that keep us alive and contribute to optimal bodily functioning.

 Our lifestyle, marked by psychological stress and changes in food production, affects the natural balance of hunger and satiety hormones.

-Although appetite and the hormones involved in it represent a complex interplay that we do not yet understand precisely, research has yielded revealing results in recent years.
+Although appetite and hormones represent a complex interplay that we do not yet understand precisely, research has yielded revealing results in recent years.

-Highly processed foods with refined carbohydrates and added sugars contribute to our feeling more hungry in the long term.
+Highly processed foods with refined carbohydrates and added sugars make us more hungry long-term.

 In particular, the fructose in sugar inhibits satiety signals and fuels cravings (Shapiro et al. 200873).

 In contrast to these processed carbohydrates, natural fatty acids and proteins can contribute to lasting satiety and lower inflammation levels.

 As a result, we get a low-carbohydrate, high-fat diet that relies on natural protein sources such as fatty fish.